YoYoGames/GameMaker-Bugs/docs/release-notes/2026/LTS22to26.md

 - Feather: Fixed multiple issues with interpreting arrays or structs created from passing an array into "new", such as that a Collection Type's Element Type was not promoted for arithmetic and binary infix operators
 - Feather: Fixed some instances of incorrectly flagging arguments as "non-existent asset" in multiple edge cases
 - Feather: Fixed some instances of project freezes when renaming an asset or very poor typing performance within large projects
-- Feather: Fixed that "`FEATHERHINT`" is apparently now a reserved name to Feather, breaking my macro [#12666](https://github.com/YoYoGames/GameMaker-Bugs/issues/12666)
+- Feather: Fixed that "FEATHERHINT" was briefly a reserved name, breaking macros [#12666](https://github.com/YoYoGames/GameMaker-Bugs/issues/12666)
 - Feather: Fixed that a Function declared inside a Function would incorrectly use the Instance Variable naming rule
 - Feather: Fixed that array variables were frequently mangled and their types were incorrectly detected
 - Feather: Fixed that auto-complete often showed non-existent variables on 'self'
 - Feather: Fixed that certain sprite sizes will extend beyond the 'Resource' column in the Feather Messages dock
-- Feather: Fixed that comparison with singular equal sign gave an error when combined with ||, &&, or ^^
+- Feather: Fixed that comparison with singular equal sign gave an error when combined with `||`, `&&`, or `^^`
 - Feather: Fixed that comparisons of Constant.* to Any* correctly inferred the type but still incorrectly warned of type promotion
 - Feather: Fixed that cyclically-recursive macros were not flagged as an error
 - Feather: Fixed that enums were previously considered as structs